luszczynski/demo-howtos/cloud-native-apps/README.md

 * Docker engine ou Podman
 * [GraalVM](https://www.graalvm.org/)
   * You need to set `GRAALVM_HOME` before executing this demo
-* Package zlib-devel
+* Packages zlib-devel, gcc and glibc-devel
-  * sudo dnf install zlib-devel
+  * sudo dnf install sudo dnf install gcc glibc-devel zlib-devel
 * If running this demo in a local VM, install Nexus (with persistence) to avoid 3G/4G usage during the demo

 > Try to run this demo at least once so maven can save all dependencies necessary in its local repository or in Nexus.